MarcusQuach/MarcusQuach/README.md

 https://github.com/MarcusQuach07/mac-address-changer-MarcusQuach07

 ### Ways to Reach Me
-The best way to reach me currently is by connecting on **linkedin** and messaging me from there since I dont have a work phone or email to contact.
+The best way to reach me currently is by connecting on **Linkedin** and messaging me from there since I dont have a work phone or email to contact.